Trump Tower Belgrade

-Trump Tower Belgrade, also known as Belgrade Centrum, is a proposed mixed-use luxury hotel and condominium apartment building on the site of the General Staff Building in Savski Venac, Belgrade, Serbia.
+Trump Tower Belgrade, also known as Belgrade Centrum, was a proposed mixed-use luxury hotel and condominium apartment building on the site of the General Staff Building in Savski Venac, Belgrade, Serbia.

 The real-estate developer Donald Trump, who later served as the 45th and 47th president of the United States, devised several plans to construct a property in Serbia.
 The Yugoslav Ministry of Defence Building, which was destroyed in the NATO bombing of Yugoslavia, received renewed attention from Richard Grenell, the special envoy to the Balkans in Trump's first presidency.
 According to Aleksandar Jovanović Ćuta, a Serbian environmental activist, a memorandum of understanding was signed in December 2022, offering the site to Kushner Realty and Atlantic Incubation Partners.

 Site

-Trump Tower Belgrade is set to be constructed at the site of the General Staff Building, which was destroyed in the NATO bombing of Yugoslavia in 1999.
+Trump Tower Belgrade was set to be constructed at the site of the General Staff Building, which was destroyed in the NATO bombing of Yugoslavia in 1999.

 Architecture

-Trump Tower Belgrade is designed as a 175-room luxury hotel with commercial space and 1,500 residences.
+Trump Tower Belgrade was designed as a 175-room luxury hotel with commercial space and 1,500 residences.
 The tower is designed to have thirty floors and be 820000 ft2.
 It will include a museum and memorial in honor of the victims of the bombing of Yugoslavia, which will be managed by the government of Serbia and designed by Serbian architects.
 The complex will include a Trump International Hotel, the first in Europe.
 Renders of Trump Tower Belgrade were created by Studio Genesis.